Study in Australia

 π Estimated Total Cost (First Year)

-Permanent Residency (PR) Pathways for International Students in Australia
+Permanent Residency Pathways After Studying in Australia

 π Skilled Independent Visa (Subclass 189)